mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ```

 So, just to recap, in this lesson we've covered the *collections that we have in the configure database, including but not limited to, shards, chunks, and the mongos*.
 But remember, never write to this database unless instructed to by *MongoDB* support or our official documentation.
 It has some useful information, but it's generally meant for internal *MongoDB* usage only.

+### Shard Keys

+In this lesson, we're going to talk about the shard key.

+This is the indexed field or fields that MongoDB uses to partition data in a sharded collection, and distribute it across the shards in your cluster.

+Let's start with how the shard key is used to distribute your data.

+Consider a collection with some number of documents in them.

+MongoDB uses the shard key to divide up these documents into logical groupings that MongoDB then distributes across our sharded cluster.

+MongoDB he refers to these groupings as chunks.

+The value of the field or fields we choose as our shard key help to define the inclusive lower bound, and the exclusive upper bound of each chunk.

+Because the shard key is used to define chunk boundaries, it also defines which chunk a given document is going to belong to.

+Every time you write a new document to the collection, the Mongo S router checks which shard contains the appropriate chunk for that documents key value, and routes the document to that shard only.

+That's how sharded clusters handle distributed write operations.

+Depending on what shard is holding a given chunk, a new document is routed to that shared and only that shard.

+This also means that your shard key must be present in every document in the collection, and every new document inserted.

+So I could shard on as sku or type, but not imdb since that field isn't included in every document within this collection.

+Shard keys also support distributed read operations.

+If you specify the shard key as part of your queries, MongoDB can redirect the query to only those chunks, and therefore, shards that contain the related data.

+Ideally, your shard key should support the majority of queries you run on the collection.

+That way, the majority of your read operations can be targeted to a single shard.

+Without the shard key in the query, the Mongo S router would need to check each shard in the cluster to find the documents that match the query.

+We'll go into the specifics of targeted versus broadcast operations in a later lesson.

+Let's go over a few important aspects of your shard key.

+First, I mentioned earlier that the shard key are an index field or fields in your collection.

+This is a hard requirement.

+You cannot select a field or fields for your shard key if you do not have an existing index for the field or fields.

+You'll need to create the index first before you can shard.

+Sharding is a permanent operation.

+Once you have selected your shard key, that's it.

+Furthermore, the shard key is immutable.

+Not only can you not change it later, you cannot update the shard key values of the shard key fields for any document in the collection.

+So choose carefully.

+The next lesson has some guidance on choosing a good shard key, so stay tuned for that.

+Finally, you cannot unshard a collection.

+This kind of builds off of shard keys being immutable.

+Once you have sharded a collection, you cannot unshard it later.

+The steps for sharding are actually pretty straightforward.

+First, you need to use sh.enablesharding, specifying the name of the database, to enable sharding for the specified database.

+This does not automatically shard your collections.

+It just means that the collections in this particular database are eligible for sharding.

+This won't affect other databases in your MongoDB cluster.

+Next, you have to create the index to back your shard key for the collection you want to shard, using db.collection.createindex.

+Remember, we're going to substitute collection here with the name of the collection we want to create the index on.

+Finally, we're going to use sh.shardCollection, specifying the full path to the collection, and the shard key to shard the specified Collection let's actually try this in action real quick.

+So here, you can see I'm using sh.status status to show that I have a two shard sharded cluster.

+I'm currently connected to the Mongo S.

+I'm going to switch to the m103 database, because I want to shard the products collection in that database.

+I'm going to enable sharding on the m103 database first.

+Now before we shard a collection, we need to decide what key we will be using.

+I'm using db.products.find0ne to show you those one document from the products collection.

+I'm going to use the sku field for my shard key.

+Before sharding, I need to ensure that the selected key or keys that compose my shard key are supported by an index.

+So let's create an index on sku using db.collection.createindex.

+So here, I'm creating the index on sku, and I have specified ascending here.

+It's not super important.

+And you can see here that I now have this additional index on sku.

+Remember that all collections have an index on ID by default.

+Finally, I'm going to shard the collection using the next I just specified.

+Here, I have the full path to the products collection, m103.products, and then the shard key that I want to use for this collection, sky.

+If I run sh.status, I can now see that the m103.primary collection has a shard key, and has actually already been broken up into three separate chunks.

+So if I run sh.status again, we can see now that the collection is marked as sharded because it has a shard key.

+My documents have actually been already broken up into chunks, and distributed across the two shards in my cluster-- two chunks in shard 1, one chunk in shard 2.

+And we can even see the ranges of values for each chunk.

+To recap, your shard determines the partitioning and data distribution of data across your sharted cluster.

+Shard keys are immutable.

+You cannot change them after sharding.

+Shard key values are also immutable.

+You cannot update a document shard key.

+And you need to create the underlying index first before sharding on the indexed field or fields.